Updated February 5, 2021

 All roadway and sidewalk seating elements must be removed when a city agency, utility company or other contractor needs to access the space for installation or repair.
 This includes tents, barriers, tables, chairs, portable heaters, etc.

-In addition, some roadway seating elements need to be removed during a snow alert.
+In addition, some roadway seating elements need to be removed during a snow alert when roadway dining is suspended.